Cat-Ling/xvideos-client/readme.md

 ## Keyboard Shortcuts

-These are some keyboard shortcuts to increase our quality of life :
+These are some keyboard shortcuts for ease of use :

 |                |Shortcut Key                          |Note                         |
 |----------------|-------------------------------|-----------------------------|